sardinia travel guide, best beaches, beautiful italy travel

 Do you need a car to get around Sardinia?

-In short, yes, you need SOME sort of transportation to get around.
+You definitely need SOME sort of transportation to get around.
 It is a HUGE island and everything is far apart from each other.
-We opted to uber from the airport (not cheap, around 80-100 euros), but then rented a vespa for the rest of the time, which was much more fun, and less expensive, than relying on taxis for everything.
-You can also rent a car!
-If you decide to stick to taxis, you’ll realize how expensive it is very quickly – just one taxi to one beach was going to cost us 70 euros one way.
+Our first trip here (on our honeymoon), we opted to uber from the airport (not cheap, around 80-100 euros), but then rented a vespa for the rest of the time, which was much more fun, and less expensive, than relying on taxis for everything.

 What should we do in Sardinia?